Do you have a kettle that needs some cleaning (like an electric kettle with lime scale build-up)?

 How much citric acid you’ll need

-I use citric acid to descale just as I would do with vinegar or lemon juice: bringing it to a boil with water (it’s also in the instructions of my citric acid I use).
+I use citric acid to descale just as I would do with vinegar or lemon juice: bringing it to a boil with water (this is also how it’s recommended in the package of the citric acid I use).

-Until now I only had good results, but if in doubt, don’t heat citric acid above 40 °C (104 °F), using a warm water solution instead.
+Until now I only had good results, but if in case of doubt, don’t heat citric acid above 40 °C (104 °F), using a warm water solution instead.

 How to descale a kettle easily with natural ingredients

-I use an electric tea kettle because I personally find it more convenient, but this trick to descale using natural ingredients works just as well for a traditional kettle.
+I use this cleaning method for my electric tea kettle, but this trick to descale using natural ingredients works just as well for a traditional kettle.

 How to clean an (electric) kettle easily with natural ingredients